 Regular communication sessions including town hall meetings, both in person and through digital platforms such as Workplace, to ensure that there are opportunities to hear from, and interact with senior management, including the Executive Chairman.
 This assists in the effective flow of information and the alignment of business goals and objectives across all levels of the workforce.
 In addition, the Yoma Group organises the Wednesday Club, which is a meeting of senior managers held regularly.
 These meetings ensure strong alignment of the Yoma Group’s mission, values and strategy at a senior level.
 Several family events such as the annual Yoma Yangon International Marathon and offsite team meetings are held to foster camaraderie among employees.

-The Yoma Group believes that succession planning is vital to ensure continuity and leadership to help achieve its strategic objectives.
-Talent is constantly identified internally and externally to build strength and to serve as pipeline for leadership succession planning.
-The Yoma Group has implemented a five-year “work yourself out of a job” and “Leading in the Yoma Way” programmes where its Board of Directors, senior executives and managers are encouraged to identify and train future executives to succeed them in their roles.
+The Group believes that succession planning is vital to ensure continuity and leadership to help achieve its strategic objectives.
+The Group has been operating in Myanmar for almost three decades; and has been successfully and gradually migrated from the first-generation leadership to the currently second-generation leadership over the past 10 years.
+In planning for succession, talent is constantly identified internally and externally to build strength and to serve as a pipeline for leadership succession planning.
+The Group has internally implemented a five year “work yourself out of a job” initiative which is a process that current leaders pursue higher and bigger scope of business while continuously giving rooms for young leaders to take up higher level of management roles.
+The Group also believes that the Group’s today success is driven by the depth and breathe of its leadership.
+Henceforth, the Group conducts an on-going six-month long “Leading the Yoma Way” leadership development programme where its senior executives and managers biannually identify prospective candidates across all business entities and train them to be future executives to succeed them in their roles.

 The Yoma Group strives to achieve a diverse and inclusive workforce that broadens its collective skills and perspectives as an organisation, which in turn drives growth and excellence.
 FMI is a founding member of the Business Coalition for Gender Equality (BCGE) and received the certification for the international EDGE (Economic Dividends for Gender Equality) certification in October 2018.
 One of FMI’s subsidiaries, Pun Hlaing Siloam Hospital, also received the certification as the very first hospital in the world.